Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-\item Defining the appearance of microbes and their behavior.
-Visual designers worked closely with the UH and PI Frazier to define how microbes and their behavior would appear in the exhibit (Figure~\ref{fig:microbes}). \item Designing a control panel for interaction and interpretation.
-The key site of activity was a control panel with a well of microbes that could be dragged into the exhibit.
-It also contained a description of the creature and a visualization of the timing of activity in Gantt chart shown Figure \ref{fig:prototype-2}a. \item Adding annotations to direct visitors to the layer that microbial behavior and relationships follow a daily pattern (Figure \ref{fig:prototype-2}b).
+For the next version we wanted to (1) improve our animation presenting \textbf{S1} by making it easier for visitors to interpret and (2) layer on \textbf{S2} by visually communicating that gene expression going on and off is what drives the microbial functions seen in \textbf{S1}.
+Furthermore, for this version we elected a more designer-driven approach for presenting the narrative.
+That is rather than let the visitors independently navigate the visualization and discover stories on their own, we sought to have more control on actively guiding visitors to the stories.
+Because these changes would introduce more information to decode, we had to carefully revise the animation to convey the additional information without overwhelming the visitors~\cite{gershon2001storytelling,berney2016does}.
+To accomplish these tasks we focused on the following elements of the exhibit. \begin{itemize} \item Appearance of microbes and their behavior \textbf{(C1 and C3)}.
+Visual designers worked closely with the UH scientists and exhibit specialists to define how microbes and their behavior would appear in the exhibit (Figure~\ref{fig:microbes}). \item Control panel for interaction and interpretation~\textbf{(C2 and C4)}.
+Central to interactivity was a control panel with a ``well'' of microbes that visitors could drag into the exhibit.
+The control panel also described the creatures and a timeline chart that tracked the timing of activities seen throughout the day (Figure~\ref{fig:prototype-2}a). \item Annotations: New text was added to focus visitors to relevant information and reduce time finding what to observe~\textbf{(C3)}.
+These annotations also conveyed that microbial behavior and relationships follow a daily pattern (Figure \ref{fig:prototype-2}b).